List of FIS Nordic World Ski Championships medalists in Nordic combined: Team

-10 km individual large hill
+Individual large hill

 Formerly the 7.5 km sprint, it was similar to the 15 km Individual Gundersen except competitors have only one jump from the ski jumping large hill (in 1999 – one jump from the ski jumping normal hill) instead of two jumps from the ski jumping normal hill.
 For the 2009 championships, the event was changed to a single jump from the large hill followed by 10 km of cross country skiing.
 Any one point difference between competitors in the ski jump represents 4 seconds between them at the start of the cross country part of the competition.